Dear enemy effect: In invertebrates

-Male sand fiddler crabs (Uca pugilator) defend territories that consist of a breeding burrow and a display area where they wave their claw to attract females.
+The dear enemy effect has been documented in several species of fiddler crabs including sand fiddler crabs (Uca pugilator) and banana fiddler crabs (Austruca mjoebergi).
+In these species males defend territories that consist of a breeding burrow and a display area where they wave their claw to attract females.
 Burrow-holding males engage in agonistic contests with both intruding males that attempt burrow take-overs and with other territory-holding neighbours that apparently attempt to limit waving or other surface activities of rivals.
 Contests consist of one or more behavioural elements that range from no claw contact to use of the claw to push, grip, or flip an opponent.
 In the field, contests with intruders begin at higher intensities and escalate more rapidly than those with neighbours.
 However, resident–resident contests increase in intensity when burrows are close, neighbours faced each other when exiting burrows, and neighbours were of similar size.
 Proximity and orientation determine the ease with which a neighbour may be engaged.

 Nasty neighbour effect or no effect

 A range of studies have found evidence of an effect opposite to the dear enemy effect, i.e. more aggression is shown toward neighbours than strangers.
 This has been termed the nasty neighbour effect.